Tips for Getting the Most from Your Air Conditioning System

 - The system is not cooling properly.
 This may indicate your refrigerant needs topping up or another problem.

 Never attempt to do major repairs yourself, but make sure to call a professional who has the required expertise, equipment and refrigerant-handling licence.
-To speak to a technician at Staycool, or for air conditioner sales in Melbourne, contact us.
+To speak to a technician at Staycool, or for air conditioner sales, contact us.